-Choumert Square is a cheerful and characterful pocket of Peckham, just a few minutes from Peckham Rye Station and Bellenden Road.
-It’s a pedestrian-only Victorian laneway which has featured (more than once!) on Gardeners’ World.
+Choumert Square is a picture-postcard patch of Peckham, only a few minutes from Peckham Rye Station and Bellenden Road.
+It’s a pedestrian-only Victorian laneway which has featured multiple times on Gardeners’ World, and in various publications.
 Residents of the 46 cottages - which make up Choumert Square - share a generous communal garden at the end of the laneway.

 Choumert Square - named after the C19th landowner George Choumert - enjoys a close community and rich history of residents including a CBE, OBE and two MBE’S. Further to the Square’s national media attention, residents regularly celebrate the square locally, inviting the public in.

 Walk just a few minutes, via Choumert Grove and Blenheim Grove, to Peckham Rye Station (Fare Zone 2) for regular and Overground services.
 Blenheim Grove, Rye Lane, Choumert and Bellenden Roads are all close for cafes, bars and restaurants plus independent and grocery shopping.
-A few recommendations are Levan, Artusi, Il Giardino, Ganapati, Miss Tapas, The Montpelier (pub), Review book store and Flock & Herd butchery.
+A few recommendations are Levan, Artusi, Il Giardino, Ganapati, The Begging Bowl, The Coal Rooms, Miss Tapas, The Montpelier (pub), Review book store and Flock & Herd butchery.

-Also local to you - Rye Lane is home to the trendy Bussey Building & Copeland Park spaces, plus Peckham Levels, and handy high street shops, banks and markets.
+Also local to you - Rye Lane is home to the trendy Bussey Building & Copeland Park spaces, plus Peckham Levels, Peckham Plex Cinema, and handy high street shops, banks and markets.
 In the warm months, you can head rooftop for cocktails at Frank’s or atop The Bussey Building.